Binance Market Update (2022-08-29)

 Binance

-The global cryptocurrency market cap now stands at $0.98T, up by 0.99% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.95T, down by -1.58% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include LOKA, SNX, and CTK, up by 26%, 13%, and 10%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include XEC, DEXE, and ALPACA, up by 40%, 32%, and 14%, respectively.

 Top stories of the day: